AjkayAlan/vagrant-dev-ubuntu1804/README.md

-# Vagrant-Dev-Ubuntu1804
+# Vagrant-Ubuntu-Dev

-A vagrant setup for a normal developer machine using Hyper-V with Ubuntu 18.04 LTS
+A vagrant setup for a normal developer machine using ubuntu

 ## Computer Setup